Surprise jump in retail sales fuels recovery hopes

 Economists had forecast a monthly fall of 0.4 percent in sales.
 This compares with a monthly rise of 0.6 percent in December, when shops lured cash-strapped customers with hefty pre-Christmas discounts.

-Sterling rose and gilt futures extended losses after the January retail sales data, which showed the strongest increase since April 2011 when warm weather and Britain's royal wedding boosted sales.
+The pound rose and gilt futures extended losses after the January retail sales data, which showed the strongest increase since April 2011 when warm weather and the royal wedding boosted sales.

 The ONS noted that retailers' promotions on household goods and furniture helped drive the monthly increase in sales in January.
 However, BNP Paribas economist David Tinsley said the figures indicated that discounting was not the lone driver.